Apps and web tools.

 - One-time purchase, no IAP

 An aircraft purchase is a major financial decision for a private buyer.
-The research process is a mess of PDFs, forum posts, and broker opinions.
-Performance data is hard to compare because manufacturers report it differently.
-Operating costs are almost impossible to model without an accountant and a spreadsheet.
+The research is a scattered mix of PDFs, forum posts, and broker opinions.
+Performance data is hard to compare because manufacturers report it differently, and operating costs are hard to model without building a spreadsheet.

-A mission-first comparison tool that normalises data from flight manuals and owner reports into a consistent schema, then lets a buyer filter by mission type, compare up to five aircraft side-by-side, and model total-cost-of-ownership with customisable variables.
+Choose My Plane brings data from flight manuals and owner reports into a consistent schema, then lets a buyer filter by mission type, compare up to five aircraft side by side, and model total cost of ownership.

 Get in touch